 - I kept this recipe as simple as I could, but if you want to add more plant power to the vegan ricotta, stir in some fresh chopped spinach before you stuff the shells.
 Arugula could be good too!
 Mmm…or artichoke hearts.
 Maybe olives?
 The point is, you’ve got options.

-- This meal is a perfect candidate for bulk cooking.
+- This meal is a perfect candidate for bulk cooking and meal prep.
 If you double the sauce and ricotta, you can freeze the extra for another meal.
 Like the best damn vegan lasagna!

 - You will have leftover jumbo shells.
 This is just how it works.
 Accept it and move on with your life. 😉